 Step1

-Search for your Champions League fixture
+Search for the Champions League fixture.

 Search for the Champions League fixture you want to attend and select it from the listings.